buddhist-uni/buddhist-uni.github.io/_courses/buddhism.md

 {% include content_box.html category="av" slug="enlightenment-is-the-highest-happiness_brahm" %}

 {% include content_box.html category="monographs" slug="miracle-of-mindfulness_tnh" %}

-- The emotional heart of this course.
+The emotional heart of this course.
 Before we dive into the nuts and bolts of “Buddhist Philosophy” proper, we first explore the emotional experience of the Buddhist path, catching a glimpse of its beauty through the eyes and words of these celebrated Buddhist teachers.

 #### Alternative Presentations of the Dhamma

-{% include inline_content.html category="articles" slug="meditation-moral-obligation_vox" %}
+{% include content_blurb.html category="articles" slug="meditation-moral-obligation_vox" blurb="
-- An example of the many popular press articles reporting on the benefits of meditation
+- An example of the many popular press articles reporting on the benefits of meditation" %}

-{% include inline_content.html category="canon" slug="an8.53" %}
+{% include content_blurb.html category="canon" slug="an8.53" %}
 - In this early discourse from the Buddhist Canon, the Buddha contextualizes his teachings by listing the character traits that the practice should produce if practiced correctly.
 - Compare this list with the feeling you got from Thich Nhat Hanh and with the benefits described in the popular article above (and any other information you may have read).
 Do you notice any differences?
 Similarities?
 Does anything on this list surprise you?
 Are these three sources (the sutta, the monk and the media) saying the same thing in different words or has something been “lost in translation”?
 - This discourse is one of the few teachings in the canon (along with the teachings on mindfulness) which the Buddha declared as “categorical”: always applicable and useful in any situation.
 This sutta gives, better than any other, the overall direction of the teachings, and is a helpful rubric to refer back to.

-{% include inline_content.html category="av" slug="happiness_hong-ci" %}
+{% include content_blurb.html category="av" slug="happiness_hong-ci" %}
 - Ven Hong Ci invites us to get off the treadmill of pursuing sense pleasures, and to live fully in the present moment, thus tying together the threads from the above: renunciation, mindfulness and fulfilment.

 {% include content_box.html slug="what-the-buddha-taught_rahula-w" category="monographs" %}

-- The main text for the doctrinal and philosophical content of this course, but don't worry: it is very well written.
+The main text for the doctrinal and philosophical content of this course, but don't worry: it is very well written.
 The class may breeze through or dwell on this book as short or as long as time and interest permits.

-{% include inline_content.html category="canon" slug="sn42.6" %}
+{% include content_blurb.html category="canon" slug="sn42.6" %}
 - One of the hallmarks of Buddhism as a religion is that the Buddha emphatically rejected salvation through faith and prayers alone.
 In this sutta, the Buddha illustrates this with a humorous simile.

 #### Reflection Questions